hai-vr/documentation/docs/changelogs/prefabulous-avatar.md

 A new component, [Delete Polygons](/docs/products/prefabulous-avatar/hai-components/delete-polygons), has been added to Prefabulous Avatar.

-Remove polygons affected by conflict prevention blendshapes, and other unused decorations hidden inside the mesh (such as star-shaped eyes and other eye decorations; piercings, bandages, and other accessories).
+Delete polygons affected by conflict prevention blendshapes, and other unused decorations hidden inside the mesh (such as star-shaped eyes and other eye decorations; piercings, bandages, and other accessories).

 ![delete-polygons-compare.png](../products/prefabulous-avatar/img/delete-polygons-compare.png)